Cosmian/mse-cli/documentation/docs/subcommand/context.md

 ### Purge

-You can also remove all your context direcotries:
+You can also remove all your context directories:

 ```console
 $ mse-ctl context --purge